rkadey/Income-Prediction/README.md

 ## Conclusion
 In this project, we successfully implemented a machine learning model to predict whether a given adult makes more than
 $50,000 a year or not.
 Our model achieved an F1 score of 71.7% on the test data, which is a good result.
 We also identified the most important features for predicting income, which can be useful for future analysis.

+Our model and data were saved as components for the development of a web app,streamlit app, for real time prediction.